abema/flagfit/README.md

 fun awesomeFeatureEnabled(): Boolean
 ```

 Then, in the operation stage, it can be implemented using `@FlagType.Ops` and OpsFlagSource as well.
 If you implement `ExperimentFlagSource` and `OpsFlagSource`, you can use one flag management tool either.

 ### Setup for default flag types

-See the Flagfit documentation for basic setup steps.
 You can use the default flag types as follows:

 ```kotlin